rootReb0rn/iMedic/Documentation/E-PROJECT_CLOSING.md

 5.1 SCOPE

 The project scope was initiated from the beginning of the project.
-For instance, the system is able to help doctor's to make a faster process in examining patient
+For instance, the system is able to help doctor's to make a faster process in examining patient.

 5.2 OBJECTIVES